 News

-The quote is likely from the book "Reflexion" by Lynette Fromme, known as "Squeaky" during her time as a member of the Manson Family Cult.
+The quote is likely from the book "Reflexion" by Lynette Fromme, otherwise known as "Squeaky" during her time as a member of the Manson Family Cult.

 1975; George R Ford survived two assassination attempts - one by Lynette Fromme in Sacramento on September 5, and another by Sara Jane Moore in San Francisco on September 22.